ManageIQ/manageiq.org/site/docs/get-started/docker.md

 ## Installing ManageIQ as a docker container ##
 ### Step 1.
 Install docker in your machine
-You can follow instructions for your specific OS in the [Docker getstarted](https://docs.docker.com/engine/getstarted/step_one/#step-1-get-docker)
+You can follow instructions for your specific OS in the [Get Started with Docker](https://docs.docker.com/engine/getstarted/step_one/#step-1-get-docker)

-For Fedora, you will need a 64-bit installation (all new ones).
-Instructions can be found on [Fedora wiki](https://fedoraproject.org/wiki/Docker) and [docker documentation](https://docs.docker.com/engine/installation/linux/fedora/):

-Install the **docker** package:

-    $ sudo dnf -y install docker

-Start the Docker daemon:

-    $ sudo systemctl start docker
-    $ sudo systemctl status docker

-You can make the daemon start at boon, running **sudo systemctl enable docker**

 Additional details on how to configure the system properly can be found on the links above.